bchanudet/covid-certificate-pwa/README.md

 The application is officially accessible on https://covid-certificate.app.
 This version is automatically updated with the last commit on master, following the [Github Actions workflow](https://github.com/bchanudet/covid-certificate-pwa/blob/main/.github/workflows/main.yml) set up in this repository.

+## Download the latest release

+Head over to the [Releases page](https://github.com/bchanudet/covid-certificate-pwa/releases) to download the latest version of the application.
+It can then be deployed on any static host.
+Please note you have to serve it under HTTPS to use the offline feature and install it on your device.

 ## From the sources

 You can also compile the sources and host the build yourself, you'll need Node.js 14+ and npm: